tandynhd/SIIT-CHAT-BOT/README.md

 ![](MockupSIITWebsite.png)

-Since this is project is completely based on the cloud (Dialogflow, Facebook, Line, Heroku) we have very minimal code that can be uploaded onto Github.
+Since this project is completely based on the cloud (Dialogflow, Facebook, Line, Heroku) we have very minimal code that can be uploaded onto Github.
 This is however more of a pro than a con as having most of our application on the cloud allows us to access it from anywhere without having to install anything.